kevynfg/moodtation/README.md

 ```shell
 $ npm install cors
 ```
-# Below this message it's pre feature for a future backend in this project.
+# Below this message it's pre-feature for a future backend in this project.

 - To install nodejs